smartcontractkit/chainlink-tron/docs/gauntlet/deployment.md

 ### Deploy an Access Controller

-For staging, you only need to deploy one access controller and the address can be reused.
-Access controllers can be configured post-deployment as required (for prod testnet?), but that isn't covered in this guide.
+- For staging, you only need to deploy one access controller and the address can be reused across all contracts.
+- For prod, we can also reuse one access controller for all aggregator proxies, but it should not be reused for aggregator billing and requester access control as well.
+- Deploy a **read access controller for aggregator proxies**, and a **write access controller for aggregator billing/requester access** (if necessary).
+- Access controllers can be configured post-deployment as required

 #### Input